omerAF/CTFs/asisctf_finals_2021/jsss/README.md

 ### Getting the flag from the sandbox

-Notice we can read every file the `app` user has permissions to read, as long as it doesn't contain `flag` in it's path.
+Notice we can read every file the `app` user has permissions to read, as long as it doesn't contain `flag` in its path.
 For example, we can read `/etc/passwd`

 ```javascript